alexwlchan/ideas-for-inclusive-events/src/long-version.md

 ---
 layout: page
-title: "The long version"
+title: The long version
 ---

-{% assign groups = site.ideas | group_by: "category" | sort: "title" %}

-This page has every idea on the list, in as much detail as possible.

-### Table of contents:
+## Table of contents

 {% for category in site.data.idea_categories %}